-Turning a "blind eye" to the activities of employees at work and using Town resources can result in the employer being charged under the provisions of the Ontario Human Rights Code.
-It can result in an employer having to defend itself in a human rights complaint, or can result in civil suits against the organization in cases such as defamation suits.
-Employers have a legitimate interest in monitoring the utilization of its employees' electronic activity while at the same time extending as much privacy to its employees as it can without placing at risk its own legal obligations.
+Ignoring or condoning the activities of employees at work and the use of Town resources can result in the employer being charged under the provisions of the Ontario Human Rights Code.
+This can result in an employer having to defend itself in a human rights complaint, or can result in civil suits against the organization in cases such as defamation.
+Employers have a legitimate interest in monitoring the utilization of its employees' electronic activity while at the same time extending as much privacy to its employees as it can, without placing at risk its own legal obligations.